Mariavite Church: History

-History

 Polish Roman Catholic Church under Russian rule

 From 1795 the territory of the Polish–Lithuanian Commonwealth had been partitioned between the three neighbouring powers, the Austrian Empire, the Kingdom of Prussia and the Russian Empire.
-Under the Russian Empire, where the Russian Orthodox Church was the established church, Polish Catholic religious organizations became illegal.
-The situation of the Catholic Church was worst in the Russian Partition.
+Under the Russian Empire (that annexed former eastern territories) the Russian Orthodox Church became the established church, but in the "confederated" Congress Kingdom of Poland the Polish Catholic religion continued to be the official Church.

 After the 1863 January Uprising, the tsarist authorities forbade the establishment of any new Polish organisations.
 Religious orders were often banned or exiled.
 Catholic clergy in the Russian Partition could not be locally educated, in contrast to the priests in the Austrian and Prussian Partitions.
 The only authorized Roman Catholic theological training in the Russian Empire was at the Saint Petersburg Roman Catholic Theological Academy.
-Catholic priests were often criticized for their inappropriate personal behaviour and exploitation of the peasantry.
-The Mariavite movement emerged out of this complex situation.

 Kozłowska's revelations

 In 1893 Kozłowska had her first religious vision.
 In it she understood she was to found a new religious movement expressing "Mariavitism".
-More visions followed until 1918.
-Their content was gathered in a volume entitled Dzieło Wielkiego Miłosierdzia (The Work of Great Mercy) in 1922.
+Further visions continued until 1918.
+Their content was gathered in a volume entitled Dzieło Wielkiego Miłosierdzia (The Work of Great Mercy), published by the Marinate Press in 1922.

 Excommunication

-A final decision was made in September 1904.